kodjunkie/node-raspar/README.md

 </div>

-## Use in an existing project
+## Getting Started

-Raspar exports a resolver function which accepts the configuration object as an argument and returns promises for all available methods.
+Raspar exports a resolver function which accepts the configuration object as an argument and returns promises (`async/await`) for all available methods.

 ### Installation

-In your terminal, simply run
+To use Raspar in your project, run:

 ```bash
 npm i node-raspar